Hidden hazards revealed, laundry injuries cost millions - ACC

 ACC's James Whitaker said home-based injuries are the most common form of injuries in the country.
 About half of the two million injuries reported to ACC every year happen in people's homes, he told Seven Sharp.

-Thousands have been injured while doing their daily chores, with more than 10,000 people injured in laundry-related incidents, costing more than $72 million in rehab over the past five years.
+Thousands have been injured while doing their daily chores, with 52,861 people injured in laundry-related incidents, costing more than $72 million in rehab over the past five years.

 Most of these laundry injuries were to the lower back or spine, with the vast majority being soft tissue injuries like strains, sprains, and bruises.